Early Retirement and Why I Want to Retire by 45

 We all have a certain amount of time on this earth and the crazy part is that none of us know exactly how much we’re allotted.
 It can all be gone in an instant and making the most of it is an important part of the journey.

 This blog has always been about a good balance of saving and enjoying life and that won’t change but the end goal is still the same; to retire early.
-It would certainly suck to do all this and then crap the bed well before it happens.
+It would certainly suck to do all this and then die well before it happens.

-I wouldn’t be destroyed because I think I’ve lived a good life but again it’d certainly be better if I hit that early retirement mark and experienced what adult life is like without being tied to a job.
+I wouldn’t be destroyed because I think I’ve lived a good life but it’d certainly be better if I hit that early retirement mark and could experience what adult life is like without being tied to a job.

 Currently, we sit at a time in our lives where hundreds of thousands of people have died in my country and millions more worldwide.
 It’s no surprise that many people have re-evaluated what their life is about in the face of something like that.